steevehook/mdc19/README.md

 language before considering to switch

-In the end there is no perfect language, so in this presentation I'll try to help you make an education decision for yourself
+In the end there is no perfect language, so in this presentation I'll try to help you make an educated decision for yourself

 I'll be mainly talking about: